bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 4/Chapter_4_Part_3.md

 - If the PCs approach the gate:

-> Blinking magical lights created by gnome entertainers guide you through the Aundairian Embassy’s courtyard toward a set of heavy wooden doors.
+> Blinking magical lights created by gnome entertainers guide you through the Aundairian Embassy's courtyard toward a set of heavy wooden doors.
 > Beyond the doors, you hear the sound of music and laughter.
 > Two gnomes in full plate with hooked hammers at their sides stand on either side of the doors.
 > A box full of white paper sits next to their feet.